Practical Phonetics and Listening Comprehension (Summer Session C -- 8 weeks)

 Prerequisites: A passing grade in French 3 at UC Berkeley, or the equivalent.
 If you have questions about placement, see the Placement Guidelines on French Department website.

 Additional information: Course not open to native or heritage speakers of French.
-This course is a requirement for the French major.
+This course satisfies the phonetics requirement for the French major.